-Lava Inc. is short, but a fantastic game that delivers you a roller coaster ride in which you can control your own speed by leaning forwards or backwards.
+Lava Inc. is short, but a fantastic game that delivers you a roller coaster ride in which you can control your own speed by leaning forwards or backward.

-You will be coasting through various rooms that look good altogether.
+You will be coasting through various rooms that look good all together.
 As was mentioned above, you can control your speed and even stop completely to admire the view.

 Track parts have different colors, and each color has its own role.
 When the color is blue, you are able to limit how fast you go, but when the color green pops up, everything is done automatically.